NautilusTrader

 • BinanceLiveExecClientFactory: Factory for Binance execution clients (used by the trading node builder).

-Most users will define a configuration for a live trading node (as below), and won't need to necessarily work with these lower level components directly.
+Most users configure a live trading node (as below) and do not interact with these lower-level components directly.

 Product support